What is safe mode on Windows?

-Safe mode is used to solve a critical system problem.
+Safe mode is used to solve a critical system problems.
 Its purpose is to help resolve software and hardware related issues that interfere with the normal functioning of Windows.
-A newly installed hardware might be faulty, or a third-party software might be eating up resources of Windows 8 or Windows 10.
+Newly installed hardware might be faulty, a driver may may be missing or corrupted, or third-party software might be eating up resources of Windows 8 or Windows 10.
 Whatever the case, the safe mode in Windows will help you pinpoint the fault and help you solve it.

 Old ways to boot into safe mode on Windows 7:

 In Windows 7, the process to boot into a safe mode was somewhat more straightforward.
 All you needed to do was to pound the F8 key repeatedly on startup.
 It would take you to the advanced boot menu where you could select the Safe Mode option.
 This way, you would automatically be booted into safe mode in Windows 7.

 Yes, Windows 10 does have a safe mode but you can’t access it in the traditional way.
 The F8 key only works on Windows 7.
 With the newer iteration of Windows 8 and Windows 10, this feature has been dropped.
 The advanced boot menu is disabled by Microsoft to increase the bootup time.
 Now you have to manually boot into safe mode on Windows 8 and Windows 10.
 The safe mode is hidden in Windows 8 and Windows 10.
 Don’t worry, there are various other ways to access the safe mode in Windows 8 and Windows 10.
 We will be looking at some of them, one by one.
 Let’s get started.

 How do I start Windows 10 in safe mode?